-The enzyme 11β hydroxysteroid dehydrogenase type 1) converts inactive-keto metabolites of glucocorticoid hormones (cortisone in man, 11‑dehydrocorticosterone in rat and mice) to biologically active glucocorticoids (cortisol in man, corticosterone in rodents).
-This enzyme is expressed in numerous brain areas including cerebral cortex, hippocampus, hypothalamus and cerebellum.
-By local amplification of glucocorticoid signal in structures involved in HPA axis regulation, this enzyme can play a role in modulation the activity of feedback loops.|
+The enzyme 11β hydroxysteroid dehydrogenase type 1 (11HSD1) converts inactive 11-keto metabolites of glucocorticoid hormones (cortisone in man, 11‑dehydrocorticosterone in rat and mice) to biologically active glucocorticoids (cortisol in man, corticosterone in rodents), whereas the enzyme 11HSD2 operates in the opposite direction

 Possible mechanisms of local activation of de-novo corticosterone synthesis in SPF (A) and GF (B) intestine and corticosterone production of in intestine explants from SPF and GF mice stimulated by intraperitoneal injection of anti-CD3 antibody (C).
 The production of corticosterone is stimulated injection of anti-CD3 and depends on presence of microbiota.
 Inhibitors of corticosterone synthesis aminoglutethimide (AMG) and metyrapone (Met) significantly decreased corticosterone production in small intestine (Ergang et al. 2021).

 Chronic psychosocial stress increased 11-reductase activity of 11HSD1 (and thus the regeneration of corticosterone) both in stroma (A) and mobile cells of secondary lymphoid organs.
 The two rat strains differing in stress response were used: the hyper-responsive Fischer 344 (F344) and the hypo-responsive Lewis (LEW) rats (Ergang et al. 2018).